yawgmoth/CI-2807/_pages/project.md

   * A Prototype submission, due 9/6, worth 20% of the grade
   * The final product, due 3/7, worth 25% of the grade

+To submit the project, add [yawgmoth](https://github.com/yawgmoth/) and [rairugui](https://github.com/rairugui) to your github repository *or* request a private repository you can push your submission to.

 Additionally every group needs to present their progress every Tuesday in class (5 minutes per group).
 Each of these presentations is worth 0.5% of the grade.
 For more details about the requirements see <a href="/CI-2807/assets/pdf/project.pdf">here</a>.